Skip to content

 Your promptsOnly if photos created interest

-Prompts help convert interest into engagement—and Hinge data shows prompt likes are 47% more likely to lead to dates than photo likes.
+Prompts help convert interest into engagement—and Hinge data shows likes sent with a comment are twice as likely to lead to a date.
 But they can't create the interest that photos didn't establish.

 What Your Photos Are Actually Missing